 Do some comparitive shopping for providers.
 You could be paying a lot less for long distance calls, home or car insurance and mortgage rates.
 If you've had the same company for years, call them and explain that their competitor is offering the same service for less.
 Many times, they'll match their competitor's price.
 They've worked to hard to keep you, they don't want to lose you!

 Go easy on the restaurants and movies.
 It's nice to treat yourself but ordering out too often can really add up.
 Watch a movie, make a quick and easy meal and grab some wine and candles.
 Enjoy a relaxing evening at home.

 A few dollars here and there might not seem like it would make a big difference but if you take the money you would have normally spent on these items or services and place it aside, you'll have enough saved for something special for you or your family.

-Barb Di Renzo is the Co-Owner and Editor of http://www.u-exchange.com A worldwide barter website dedicated in providing consumers and business owners a variety of ways to barter services and goods or home exchange at no cost.
-She is also the author of Barter 101, an informative guide for people who are new to bartering online.
+John Moore is the Co-Owner and Editor of http://www.u-exchange.com A worldwide barter website dedicated in providing consumers and business owners a variety of ways to barter services and goods or home exchange at no cost.
+He is also the author of Barter 101, an informative guide for people who are new to bartering online.